UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-data-pushouts-equivalence-families.lagda.md

       ( map-equiv-descent-data-pushout (horizontal-map-cocone _ _ c a))
       ( left-map-equiv-descent-data-pushout
         ( descent-data-family-with-descent-data-pushout P)
-        ( descent-data-family-with-descent-data-pushout Q)
+        ( descent-data-family-with-descent-data-pushout R)
         ( e)
         ( a))
-      ( left-map-family-with-descent-data-pushout Q a) compute-left-map-equiv-equiv-descent-data-pushout a =
+      ( left-map-family-with-descent-data-pushout R a) compute-left-map-equiv-equiv-descent-data-pushout a =
     map-inv-equiv
       ( equiv-coherence-triangle-maps-inv-top'
-        ( left-map-family-with-descent-data-pushout Q a ∘
+        ( left-map-family-with-descent-data-pushout R a ∘
           map-equiv-descent-data-pushout (horizontal-map-cocone _ _ c a))
         ( left-map-equiv-descent-data-pushout
           ( descent-data-family-with-descent-data-pushout P)
-          ( descent-data-family-with-descent-data-pushout Q)
+          ( descent-data-family-with-descent-data-pushout R)
           ( e)
           ( a))
         ( left-equiv-family-with-descent-data-pushout P a))